veniceprojectcenter/H3/content/events.md

     date: "Jan 7"
     image: "../img/dummy/farmbot.jpg"
     carousel: "../img/dummy/farmbot carousel.jpg"
-    description: "An hackathon is an event where participants work on quick solutions to problems.
+    description: "A hackathon is an event where participants work on quick solutions to problems.
 This event will have hackers working on various farmbot prototypes for the hydroponics system in H3."

 ---
 Events Content